mercadopago/devsite-docs/guides/checkout-api-v2/payment-rejections.en.md

-# How to improve payments approval

-## Why is a payment order rejected?
+# Why is a payment order rejected?

 Payment refusal is a reality in the world of online sales and can happen for several reasons. **A payment may be declined due to**:
  * an issue with the payment method;